There are 6 steps in the process of optimizing renovation projects using cove.tool.

 i) Mixed Use Analysis - If you are going with mixed-use export, make sure no elements are duplicated.
 Bring the common walls in just one of the use-type, the software will automatically bring everything together.

-ii) Single Levels Analysis - If you are going with a single level export, to place your level on the actual height with reference to your building, place a reference floor element of 1sqft on the ground level and the web app will automatically place your level according to that.
+ii) Single Levels Analysis - If you are going with a single level export, bring only the target floors, to place your level on the actual height with reference to your building, place a reference floor element of 1sqft on the ground level and the web app will automatically place your level according to that.
+Other parts of the building can be brought in as massing objects in shading device view to only contribute to the shade it will provide/obstruct light to the target floor.
+If the target floor is not the top-most floor, then there should be no roof (create a 1 sqft element to suffice the requirement of a roof).
+The massing above in the shading device view should act as a ceiling to the target area and create accurate conditions.

 iii) Select Area Analysis - If you are going with select areas export, the walls which are common with the other parts and won’t have any heat transfer, place them in the cove.tool interior walls view.
 That will automatically make them adiabatic.